 A student-organized seminar (SOS) consists of a small group of students (under the sponsorship of one or more faculty members) who explore a specific topic not covered in the University curriculum.
 Typically, nine or fewer students participate, each preparing a written seminar paper and making an oral presentation at one of the class meetings.
 Before the School of Communication approves an SOS course, a copy of the seminar's proposal, signed by the sponsor and the department chair, must be submitted to the undergraduate dean.
-Guidelines for proposing an SOS are available in the Student Resource Center at Frances Searle 1-101 and online at www.communication .northwestern.edu/src/forms.
+Guidelines for proposing an SOS are available in the Student Resource Center at Frances Searle 1-102 and online at society.northwestern.edu/student resource center/forms.